open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 callback, the CLR Profiler DLL takes the following actions:

-   - If the loaded module is in the set of modules for which there is bytecode instrumentation, or if it's the first non-corelib module or not in one of the special cases, the profiler adds the module to a map of modules to be instrumented.
+   - If the loaded module is in the set of modules for which there is bytecode instrumentation, or if it's the first non-core lib module or not in one of the special cases, the profiler adds the module to a map of modules to be instrumented.
    - If there is bytecode instrumentation for the module, the profiler requests a JIT recompilation using